Potton: Geology, soil type and land use

 The town is mainly surrounded by arable farmland.
 There are areas of woodland to the south-east of the town at Pegnut Wood, alongside Potton Brook at the north-eastern edge of the town and at Potton Wood in the north-east corner of the parish.
 There is a sand quarry to the north-west of the town.

 Potton lies on Potton Sands; a geological formation whose strata date back to the Early Cretaceous age.
 Dinosaur remains are among the fossils that have been recovered from the formation.
 There is a band of alluvium along the course of Potton Brook and a strip of gault to the east of the town.
 Potton Wood lies on boulder clay.

 The soil at the centre and west of the parish is of low fertility and is freely draining and slightly acid with a sandy texture.
 Alongside Potton Brook the soil is loamy and sandy with naturally high groundwater and a peaty texture.
 East of the brook is a strip of freely draining slightly acid loamy soil.
 There are highly fertile lime-rich loamy and clayey soils with impeded drainage at and to the south of Potton Wood.

 Demography

+At the 2021 census, Potton civil parish had a population of 5,728 people in 2,477 households.
+The Office for National Statistics also define a contiguous Potton built-up area which excludes Deepdale and other outlying dwellings in the parish; at the 2021 census, this had a population of 5,230.